 We Can Help You Make Your School Grounds a Haven for Wildlife

-Would you like help to improve the biodiversity of your school grounds, either as part of your climate action plan or just a school ambition?
+Would you like to improve the biodiversity of your school grounds, either as part of your climate action plan or just as a school ambition?

 Our team offers a limited number of free consultation visits.
-Following the visit, you’ll receive a tailored report with our findings and practical recommendations to help you transform your grounds into a thriving space for nature.
-We’ll also suggest ways to involve your pupils in the process, making it a valuable learning opportunity.
+Following the visit, you’ll receive a tailored report with our findings and practical recommendations to help you transform your grounds into a thriving space for wildlife and children.
+We’ll also suggest ways to involve your pupils in the process, making it a valuable and exciting learning experience.

 When all our free spaces are used up, we can still provide this service for £200.

-If you would like to arrange a visit to your site (usually 30 mins to an hour), please get in touch via the ‘enquire now’ button and we will contact you to arrange a date.
+If you would like to arrange a visit to your site (usually 30 mins to an hour), please get in touch via the ‘enquire now’ button and we will get in touch to arrange a date.

 If you already have some knowledge about how you could improve your site, but want some practical gardening tips to help improve biodiversity, you can explore our engaging activities designed to help students connect with nature right on your school grounds.